← Back to examples

 • The examples-page manuscript is a cleaned copy; the stored run artifacts were not modified.

-Use this as the bar for your own run.
+Use this document as the bar for your own run.

 Start with a concrete question, explicit constraints, and the artifact package you expect to review at the end.